OmicsWorkflows/KNIME_docker_vnc/README.md

       - start_container.sh - Linux
       - start_container.bat - Windows
       - start_container.command - Mac
-3. Adjust "start_container" script for your platform (Windows, Linux, Mac) to meet your system setup, especially folder that will contain your workspace(s) ("folder_with_workspaces" settings) and timezone you want to use.
+3. Adjust "start_container" script for your platform (Windows, Linux, Mac) to meet your system setup, especially folder that will contain your workspace(s) ("folder_with_workspaces" settings), timezone you want to use and last but not least, you can also adjust the VNC server password you will have to use to access the running container (set to "knime", without quotes, by default).
 Please, check the script file settings part itself for all the details.
    - it is a good practice to create brand new folder that will hold all your KNIME workspaces ("workspaces_folder" variable) and one additional subfolder in it to be used for the specific container (to be specified during the script running)
    - please note that our docker image is designed to mount selected folder from your local filesystem to enable data transfer between the container and the system running the container.
 This requires you to setup shared drive on Windows machines (see e.g. https://docs.docker.com/docker-for-windows/#shared-drives for more details)
    - KNIME has to have write access to the KNIME workspace folder, please adjust the access rights to the KNIME workspace folder if needed